 What It Is

-Mindful movement brings attention to walking or stretching sensations, combining physical activity with mindfulness meditation.
+Mindful movement simply means paying close attention as you walk or stretch—linking gentle motion with mindfulness meditation.
 For a deeper dive, try mindfulness walking meditation.

 How to Do It (Mindful Walking)